Oahu Dream Weddings: Your Perfect Ceremony Guide

 Our ceremonies follow a basic traditional western and American wedding format.
-We also offer Hawaiian elements to give it a Hawaiian feel.

-FYI: Hawaiians did not get married and there is no "traditional" or authentic Hawaiian wedding ceremony.
+Note: Hawaiians did not get married and there is no "traditional" or authentic Hawaiian wedding ceremony.

 Ceremony Types: